yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/en.md

 }
 ```

-And now we are finished with the project configuration and ready to use the Facebook SDK Beta to write Facebook-supportive apps.
+And now we are finished with the project configuration and ready to use the Facebook SDK to write Facebook-supportive apps.

 ## How to Use FacebookSDK

-About how to use Facebook API please reference to [Facebook SDK Beta for Cocos2d-JS](../api-reference/zh.md)
+About how to use Facebook API please reference to [Facebook SDK for Cocos2d-JS](../api-reference/zh.md)

 ## Package your project into apk